-So come January, I entered into my 7-day apple cider vinegar per day challenge with hopes of shedding a few pounds, detoxing my body from sugar, settling my gassy tummy, and keeping cold and flu at bay.
+I started my 7-day apple cider vinegar per day challenge in January with hopes of shedding a few pounds, detoxing my body from sugar, settling my gassy tummy, and keeping cold and flu at bay.

 My husband, Darren, did the challenge with me (if I was getting healthy, he wanted to be healthy too!).
 Before we began, we came up with a few ground rules: